The Nueva School BONAIRE CORAL REEF RESTORATION EXPEDITION

 Safety: Sunburn and Dehydration, Scuba safety will be covered in your training.
 The dive instruction team uses small instructor to student ratios.

-Medical emergency plan will be discussed at the meeting: Bonaire has western medical standards, all students will have DAN insurance for evacuation and transport to medical facilities.
+Medical emergency plan will be discussed at the meeting: Bonaire has western medical standards, all students will have dive insurance for evacuation and transport to medical facilities.
 The hospital, clinic and pharmacy are less than 10 minutes from our resort, and at their version of urgent care to see a doctor for minor issues typically takes less than 1 hour.

 About Blue Endeavors